Analysis | Trump’s campaign is laser-focused on appealing to Donald Trump

 In his 2016 bid, the regular mantra of those leading his effort was that they should “let Trump be Trump” — meaning, let his instincts guide their outreach and engagement.
 After all, he had bucked norms to scoop up the Republican nomination and clearly understood how to motivate the Republican base.
 That the candidate himself was clearly uninterested in relying on others’ instincts to guide his approach also made this the path of least resistance for those working on his team.

-When he unexpectedly won the general election, Trump clearly assumed that this strategy was the correct approach, not just one that happened to work.
-His presidency has unfolded in much the same way: Pour attention and benefits on his base while keeping everyone else at a distance.
+When he won the general election, Trump clearly assumed that this strategy was the correct approach, not just one that happened to work.
+His presidency has unfolded in much the same way: Pour attention and benefits on his base, while keeping everyone else at a distance.
 His reelection campaign has been much of the same.

-The challenge for Trump, of course, is that this probably isn’t the best way to win reelection in an increasingly polarized country with an approval rating mired in the mid-40s.
+The challenge for Trump, of course, is that this probably isn’t the best way to win reelection in an increasingly polarized country and with an approval rating mired in the mid-40s.
 Trump trails former vice president Joe Biden by a wide margin both nationally and in state polls.
-Four years ago, he got the benefit of the doubt from people curious about how his administration might unfold.
+Four years ago, Trump got the benefit of the doubt from people curious about how his administration might unfold.
 He no longer does.
-He needs to convince people who have seen the past four years why he should have four more.
+He needs to persuade people who have seen the past four years why he should have four more.

 But Trump isn’t terribly interested in making that case.
-Over the past four years, thanks in part to the realities of being an unpopular president facing daily scrutiny from political opponents, the public and the press, he has buried himself in a nest of sycophancy.
+Over the past four years, thanks in part to the realities of being an unpopular president facing daily scrutiny from political opponents, the public and the media, he has buried himself in a nest of sycophancy.
 Internal critics have been ousted from the White House.
 Even before the pandemic, his public events were tightly controlled and limited to safe spaces.
 He has regularly sought comfort in large rallies and kid-glove interviews with Fox News — the network that he relies on to provide his window into the broader world.
 (During a rare non-Fox appearance last week, Trump attempted to rebut questions about the pandemic by citing numbers not from his coronavirus task force but instead from Laura Ingraham’s Fox News show.)

 This cocooning has allowed Trump to continue to be Trump, certainly.
 But it has meant an immersion in a world that increasingly operates at a distance from reality.
 His insistence about how his campaign was spied upon — claims only lightly tied to actual evidence — are sincere in their anger, given that he feeds off Fox News’s focus on the idea as much as he feeds into it.
-By now it’s almost Howard Hughesian, the rich guy isolating himself in a clean world where he can control the unpleasantries that might filter in.
+By now it’s almost Howard Hughesian, reminiscent of the rich guy isolating himself in a clean world where he can control the unpleasantries that might filter in.
 (Note that this did not work with actual viruses.)

 For members of his campaign team, then, things get tricky.
 They need to speak to people outside Trump’s bubble, but Trump is almost solely focused on that bubble alone.
-The others in that bubble, meanwhile, insist that it’s the bubble that is the real and that their concerns should be the focus of Trump’s attention.
+The others in that bubble, meanwhile, insist that it’s the bubble that is the real and that concerns should be the focus of Trump’s attention.
 Letting Trump be Trump in 2020 means letting the campaign drift into the bubble.

 The problem for Trump’s campaign team is that focusing on the things Trump and Fox News want to talk about will generate more energy (and, presumably, fundraising) from the base, which the president very much needs to turn out to vote.
 Activating the base is essential, but it’s hard to both activate the base and expand it with a candidate who is really focused only on the former — particularly as his path to victory continues to erode.